Raj-Lee-Code/Exercise_Twitter/README.md

-# Strava_clone
+# Excerise_twitter

-A strava clone desktop app in React
+A Twitter clone focusing on posting about your exercises